Gutsense Header

 This site and the preceding three books are outcomes of that 20-plus years journey toward lasting health, enduring happiness, and ageless longevity.

-My photograph above is from November 29, 2016, one month and four days after my 62nd birthday.
-I am healthier, happier, and more productive in my sixties than I was in my forties, and thrilled to share with you all of my discoveries!
+My photograph above is from November 3, 2024, a week after my 70th birthday.
+I am healthier, happier, and more productive in my early seventies than I was in my late forties, and thrilled to share with you all of my discoveries!

 The Story Behind This Site: I Lived to Tell the Story I'd Rather Hadn't Learned!